wp-plugins/sync-facebook-events/readme.txt

 4. Navigate to the Settings section within Wordpress and enter your Facebook App ID, App Secret & UID.
 5. Ensure The Events Calendar plugin is installed and configured - http://wordpress.org/extend/plugins/the-events-calendar/
 5. Press 'Update' to synchronize your current Facebook events for display within The Events Calendar.
-6. Synchronization will continue to occur on the schedule you set automatically.
+6. Synchronization will continue to occur on the schedule you set.
 You can always update manually if/when needed.

 == Frequently Asked Questions ==